theupdateframework/taps/candidate-tuf-versions.md

 The TUF specification does not currently support changes that are not backwards compatible.
 If a repository and a client are not using the same version of the TUF specification, differences in metadata format may mean that metadata cannot be safely and reliably verified.
-Any changes that affect the metadata in this way are considered breaking changes.
+Any changes to the specification that affect the metadata in this way are considered breaking changes.
 This TAP addresses this clash of versions by allowing TUF implementations to independently manage updates on clients and repositories.